bgord/knowledge/README.md

 - Execute macro on all lines matching a pattern
 - Delete lines matching a pattern
 - Perform search and replace on all lines matching a pattern
+- Perform search and replace in the current line

 ### [vue](vue.md)
 - Generate a new project